liamzebedee/xden/README.md

 Want to learn more?
 Read the [philosophy](https://github.com/liamzebedee/xden/wiki/Philosophy) and read the [design doc](https://github.com/liamzebedee/xden/wiki/Design)

+Don't know what any of this means?
+Read this [simple intro to XDen](https://github.com/liamzebedee/xden/wiki/Simple-introduction-to-XDen).

 ## Get involved
 Want to be involved?
 [Contact me](http://cryptum.net/contact/).